Fortunately, accidents involving our dogs don’t happen every day!

 However, being prepared for pet emergencies by having a well-stocked dog first aid kit is a must.

 Prevention, preparedness, and being able to respond in the right manner to any veterinary emergency should be a priority.

 Why your dog needs a first aid kit

 Dogs have accidents just like humans!
 At some stage in their lives, dogs may have an unexpected personal or community emergency like a hurricane, flooding or brush fire.
 That said, keeping Fido safe and treating emergency accidents like choking, burns, cuts and scrapes, and poisonings is necessary.

 With no canine 911, pet parents need to be prepared for the unexpected.
 The best way to do this is to have the best first aid kit for dogs and your veterinarian’s emergency number handy.

 You should never attempt to replace expert veterinary care!
 If it looks serious, call up your emergency veterinarian, and get your dog to a veterinarian fast!
 These kits should be used only in emergencies.

-Here’s what to look out for in a dog first aid kit:
+Things to look for in a first aid kit for dogs

 - Instruction manual